rajiv256/rajiv256.github.io/_posts/2024-12-05-academic-writing-some-grammar.md

 ## to+verb Vs. for+verb+ing

-`to + verb` is used to describe why an action was taken.
+`to+verb` is used to describe why an action was taken.

 *Ex: He shouldn’t have joined the army to impress people.*

-`for + verb` describes a reason or justification for something.
+`for+verb` describes a reason or justification for something.

 *Ex: HE is known for singing beautifully*